Historical Proof That Taj Mahal is Hindu Temple

 There is not even single line or poetic reference showing that Shah Jahan loved Mumtaz in any of the Mughal emperors biographies.

 We would like to record emphatically here that however much it may please Western sentiment, the notion that the Taj Mahal is a marble phantom of the love that Shahjahan bore for Mumtaz, is simply silly.
 It never happened in mediaeval India and probably never happens anywere else in the world.
-Every Moghul monarch The Need to Re-Examine Antecedents 39 had at least 5,000 consorts in his harem and many more at his command outside.
-He had hardly the time or the heart to idolize only one of his several thousand consorts.
+Every Moghul monarch, a serious need to re-examine antecedents, had at least 5,000 consorts in his harem and many more at his command outside.
+He had hardly any time or feelings in heart to idolize only one of his several thousand consorts.

 Mughal history is filled with deceit, hatred, killing, loot and r@pe even among family members.
 Love was never part of the system.